Nisekoi-1/Ovagames/README.md

 ---

-### 2. URL Decoder for linkspy.cc
+### 2. URL Decoder for Ovagames

-A userscript that decodes and redirects Base64-encoded URLs from `linkspy.cc` pages.
+A userscript that decodes and redirects Base64-encoded URLs from `Ovagames\linkspy.cc` pages.

 #### Features:
 - Automatically extracts Base64-encoded URLs.